ChristyGHanson/christyghanson.github.io/pages/cv.md

 ### [LinkedIn](https://www.linkedin.com/in/christyghanson/)
 ---

-Christy G. Hanson is a writer from New Mexico who now calls Redmond, Washington her home.
+Christy G. Hanson is a writer from New Mexico who now calls Redmond, Washington home.
-Her freelance work has been featured in American Indian Republic.
+Her freelance articles have been featured in American Indian Republic.
 Her poetry has appeared in The Raven Chronicles and DIN Magazine, and she is a Pushcart Prize nominee.
 She holds a BA in English from New Mexico State University.
-Currently she is a transcriber at Pactera, where she prepares data sets for machine learning.
-Christy recently earned a Pactera Peer Award for her technical documentation and user guides.
+Currently she is an audio transcriber and technical communicator at Pactera, where she prepares data sets for machine learning and maintains team documentation.
+Christy earned a Pactera Peer Award this past November for her team's documentation and how-to guides.

 ---
 ## Technical Writing